uccser/cs-field-guide/text/en/chapters/formal-languages.md

 For example, an FSA can be used to determine if the input matches a given Regular Expression, but a PDA is needed to match a string to a CFG.
 The study of formal languages looks at these relationships, and comes up with ways to create the appropriate machines for a given language and vice versa.

-There are many tools available that will read in the specification for a language and produce another program to parse the language; some common ones are called "Lex" and "Flex" (both perform lexical anaylsis of regular expressions), "Yacc" ("yet another compiler compiler") and "Bison" (an improved version of Yacc).
+There are many tools available that will read in the specification for a language and produce another program to parse the language; some common ones are called "Lex" and "Flex" (both perform lexical analysis of regular expressions), "Yacc" ("yet another compiler compiler") and "Bison" (an improved version of Yacc).
 These systems make it relatively easy to make up your own programming language and construct a compiler for it, although they do demand quite a range of skills to get the whole thing working!

 {comment}